How to Pair Wine with Food [Wine and Food Pairing Basics]

 If you want to behave like a connoisseur, avoid serving wine with ice at all costs.
 Not only this, you should also learn what is the recommended serving temperature of the wine you intend to pair with the food.

-In general lines, red wines are generally served at room temperature.
-During summer, you can maintain the wine at serving temperature by keeping it in a wine cooler.
+Red wines are generally served at room temperature.
+During summer, you can maintain the wine at serving temperature by keeping it in a wine cooler or using a wine bottle chiller.

 Mistake #4: Serving Sweet Wine After Coffee